BREAKING

 Waif, the prospect of deserting this fragile, needful lover

-him/her, despite the chaos, uncertainty
+into him/her, despite the chaos, uncertainty and craziness that

-and craziness that comes with it--still, it shouldn't be so hard
+comes with it.
+Still, it shouldn't be so hard to walk out on this

-to walk out on this deal, right?
+deal, right?
 Don't kid yourself.
-Walking away
+Walking away is the easy part.

-is why this article was written!
+precisely why this was written.

 There

-well-being.
-You'll vacillate between guilt if you leave--but repetitious
+own well-being.
+You'll vacillate between guilt

-upbeat and fun--but it addresses your difficult decision.
-Take a
+it addresses your very difficult decision.
+Listen

 GIVING